kozyilmaz/ethereum-dapps/README.md

 ## Contents

-This repository contains sample DApps and smart contracts and all smart contracts are deployed on Ethereum's **Rinkeby** testnet and [Metamask](https://metamask.io) browser extension is used for testing/development purposes
+This repository contains sample DApps and smart contracts and all smart contracts are deployed on Ethereum's **Rinkeby** testnet.
+[Metamask](https://metamask.io) browser extension is used for testing/development purposes
-Some of the tests may require Metamask/Mist due to account access, however pages like `crc32.html` may be tested just using [Infura](https://infura.io)
+Some of the tests may require Metamask/Mist due to account access, however pages like `crc32.html` may be tested just using [Infura](https://infura.io).
-Please check out the `*.js` files in `app` directory, if you set `infuraAPIKey` variable you may execute most of the tests without Metamask/Mist presence
+Please check out the `*.js` files in `app` directory, by setting `infuraAPIKey` variable you may execute most of the tests without Metamask/Mist presence

 * [StandardBurnable ERC20 Token Smart Contract](https://rinkeby.etherscan.io/address/0x0edd6c7576e31a740e7bef46388bf91057631b60#code)
 * [IEEE 802.3 compliant CRC32 Calculator Smart Contract](https://rinkeby.etherscan.io/address/0x0f7363cbad2f8d9f63bb64aad5dabaf3f1ff1a0c#code)